CYBERWARE-SEGURITY/Darkness/README.md

    - Wallpaper Changes
    - Annoying Audio

-# File Name
+# File Name🩸

   Darkness.exe

-# Malware Type
+# Malware Type💧

   Trojan GDI

-# !!
-WARNING !!
+# ‼ WARNING ‼

 Any individual use of this malware or malicious use is not the responsibility of CYBERWARE and INDOAMANSINHO.
 USE RESPONSIBLY and TEST ONLY ON VIRTUAL MACHINES

 *(PT-BR)*
-# Darkness.exe - Trojan GDI
+## Darkness.exe
 # Descrição

 Darkness.exe é um trojan identificado como "Trojan GDI".
 Sintomas de Infecção:
-  - Alterações da Senha e Nome do Usuário Pricipal
+  - Alterações da Senha e Nome do Usuário Principal
   - Efeitos Gdi Epiléticos
   - Aberturas de Links
   - Mudança do Wallpaper